PiyushRawat842/Blinkit_Sales_Python_Analysis/README.md

 - Explored sales distribution over days, months, and other time-based trends.

-4)Visualization: Created insightful visualizations using bar plots, histograms, and pie charts.
+4) Visualization: Created insightful visualizations using bar plots, histograms, and pie charts.

 -Highlighted patterns in customer preferences and seasonal sales peaks.

-5)Actionable Insights: Discovered which products are consistently high performers.
+5) Actionable Insights: Discovered which products are consistently high performers.

 -Identified potential low-performing SKUs for optimization.